5 Myths and Facts About Health and Hygiene for Men

 While sweat is typically odorless unless it comes in contact with a specific bacteria that live in your armpit, chest, and groin, there are some social, professional, and medical repercussions to excessive sweating.
 Excessive sweating or hyperhidrosis, for example, can be extremely inconvenient.
 Who wants to keep changing shirts all day?
 It can also lead to the aforementioned stink.

-Manage that discomfort and potential body odor with AXE Deo Ice Chill Body Spray, which has a zippy crushed mint and rosemary scent that will keep you feeling and smelling fresh for up to 48 hours.
+Manage that discomfort and potential body odor with a male deodorant.
+AXE Deo Ice Chill Body Spray has a zippy crushed mint and rosemary scent that will keep you feeling and smelling fresh for up to 48 hours.

 Now that we’ve debunked some of the myths you believed growing up, and you’re aware of some new facts about health, remember that practicing proper hygiene, especially during these times, is crucial to your overall well-being.